Treats macular edema and uveitis. This medicine is a corticosteroid.

 Call your doctor right away if you notice any of these side effects:

-- Blurred vision, seeing floating spots, or sensitivity to light.
+- Blurred vision, seeing halos around lights, sensitivity to light

 If you notice these less serious side effects, talk with your doctor: